Veliidae: Description

 Veliidae are very similar to Gerridae.
 The most consistent characteristic used to separate these two families are internal genitalia differences, however external cues are usually sufficient to tell the families apart.

 A general description is as follows: an oval to elongate body covered with hydrofuge hairs.
 Wings can be present or absent; when present the wings range from well devolved to vestigial.
 The four segmented antennae is longer than the head and readily visible.
 The antennae is non-aristate.
 The eyes are usually large, but there are no ocelli.

 Males and females can be differentiated by the fore tibiae.
 Males have smaller tibiae with a grasping comb, as opposed to the larger plain female tibiae.

 Distribution

 Veliidae is the largest gerromorphan family and has almost 1173 species and 66 genera.
-The present distribution of these species points to two centers of origin: one in the Indo-Malayan region and another on the shores of the Caribbean Sea.
+The present distribution of marine representatives of Veliidae and Gerridae points to two centers of origin: one in the Indo-Malayan region and another on the shores of the Caribbean Sea.
 The geographical distance between these points is probably due to continental drift.
-And now they are present across all continents (except Antarctica).
+They are now present across all continents (except Antarctica).